Just One More Time

 The Over-Amorous Artist, re-released in 1975 as Just One More Time, is a 1974 British sex comedy short film, directed by Maurice Hamblin and starring John Hamill, Sue Longhurst and Hilary Pritchard.
 It was followed by two sequels, Girls Come First (1975) and Under the Bed (1977), which also starred Hamill in the role of Alan Street.

 Plot

-While his beautiful wife Sue (Sue Longhurst) is at work, Alan Street (John Hamill), a budding portrait artist, has to fend off the advances of his sex crazed female neighbours, including Bev (Hilary Pritchard), a middle-aged nymphomaniac, Carole (Claire Russell), a hippie girl, and married woman Fran (Geraldine Hart) and her daughter Barbara (Felicity Devonshire), Alan and Sue's babysitter.
+While his beautiful wife Sue is at work, Alan Street, a budding portrait artist, has to fend off the advances of his sex crazed female neighbours, including Bev, a middle-aged nymphomaniac, Carole, a hippie girl, and married woman Fran and her daughter Barbara, Alan and Sue's babysitter.